 By now you probably realize from the unfolding world events, that life will never be the same again.
 While that is a sobering thought for some, others are feeling stuck grieving the loss of what once was, unable to move forward and others are in complete denial.

-The rapid spread of the corona virus has changed lives on multiple levels and everyone is impacted.
+The rapid spread of the coronavirus has changed lives on multiple levels and everyone is impacted.

 If you live in the west, the chances of us fighting a real war on our home ground was highly unlikely, but for the first time in our lives, this is a different kind of war – the invisible enemy that could strike at any moment, and even if you don’t get infected, the fallout socially and economically will be felt for years to come.

-For those of us who have lost our jobs, businesses and stable income it has been a roller coaster few weeks.
+For those of us who have lost our jobs, businesses, and the stable income it has been a roller coaster few weeks.
 By now, most people are feeling the pressures of the economic and mental stress of having their world and routine vanishing in the blink of an eye.
 People are forced into involuntary isolation and cut off from life and social connection.

 What you can do